-As a person who has straddled the worlds of the homeschooler and the school, as parent and as a teacher, I notice in some Waldorf homeschool circles, that there can be some feelings of resentment towards those who have worked in schools or recommend a Waldorf schooling that is consistent with what schools bring.
+As a person who has straddled the worlds of the Waldorf homeschooler and the Waldorf school, as parent and as a teacher, I notice in some Waldorf homeschool circles, that there can be some feelings of resentment towards those who have worked in schools, or embrace a Waldorf homeschooling that is consistent with what Waldorf schools bring.

-I know and can attest to a way of being with my children as parent teacher in the home that is distinct from school life.
-The child can sleep late, eat warm meals, eat more, take time on a project, take it deeper and explore it without the constraints of moving on.
-A child may take all the time in the world to work on something and the parent teacher can see where the need is for focused attention.
+I know and can attest to a way of being with my children as parent-teacher in the home that is distinct from school life.
+The children can sleep late, eat warm meals, eat more, take time on a project, take it deeper and explore it without the constraints of moving on.
+A child may take all the time in the world to work on something while the parent teacher can see where the need is for focused attention.

 When the weather is glorious we can be outside and "school" out of doors.
 We can do real meaningful work that contributes to the family and the homestead as part of our daily life.
 When it is really cold we can build a fire and "school" in its warmth.

-A child in a classroom of thirty may not be seen and may be left behind.
-A child sitting next to other children may get whacked with a bamboo lunch mat by the girl sitting next to him and smacked with the lunchbox of the other girl sitting on the other side of him.
-And when he whacks them back with his hands, he may get blamed and made out to be the villain because he has not yet learned not to get caught and to be sneaky like the girls who flank him in the front row.
+A child in a classroom of thirty may not be seen, and may be left behind.
+A child sitting next to other children may get whacked with a bamboo lunch mat by the girl sitting next to him, and smacked with the lunchbox of the girl sitting on the other side of him.
+When he whacks them back with his hands, he may get blamed and made out to be the villain, because he has not yet learned not-to-get-caught and to-be-sneaky, like the girls who flank him in the front row.

-Yet the children get to experience Eurhythmy, French and German, celebrate festival life together and do class plays and have the challenge of the social situation to negotiate.
-Sometimes this can be healthy and help build resiliance.
-Other times, like in the scenario I described above it can be very harmful to a child and for all who inhabit this social dynamic.
+Yet the children get to experience Eurythmy, French and German, celebrate festival life together, and do class plays.
+They have the challenge of the social situation to negotiate.
+Sometimes this can be healthy and help build resilience.
+Other times, like in the scenario I described above, it can be very harmful to a child, and for all who inhabit this social dynamic.